-NOTE: Grown and Flown was compensated for this post, but the opinions in it are our own.Thanks to iD Tech for being one of our partners.
+NOTE: This post contains affiliate links, and Grown & Flown may earn a commission, but the opinions are our own.Thanks to iD Tech for being one of our partners.

-And, in truth, he found iD Tech camps.
+And, in truth, he found iD Tech.

-With 23 years of experience and an expansive online course lineup, iD Tech has the exact types of tech instruction that match teens’ interests.
+With 24 years of experience and an expansive online course lineup, iD Tech has the exact types of tech instruction that match teens’ interests.
 Plus, their instructors are recruited from top universities like Caltech and NYU.

 My son loved his experience in game design, something I knew he was passionate about but would not be able to explore in the classroom.
 He found highly knowledgeable instructors and lots of peers who shared similar passions.
 Each morning when I dropped him off, he would try to negotiate an extra hour when the formal sessions were over to spend time with his new friends.
 Nothing makes a mom happier.